norkator/microscope-sampler/README.md

 # Microscope sampler

+[WORK IN PROGRESS]

 Microscope sampler is a web app build for use to manage microscope sample images.
-Intended case of use consists defining sample categories, taking sample images, saving them with basic information and taking more same sample images to compare with earlier records.
+Intended case of use consists defining sample categories, taking samples containing images, saving them with basic information which then as a group creates sample group.
+Sample groups are added under categories which gives this app it's purpose as a sample image manager app.
 This app is intended to help with your own research and work as a simple data store.

+### Planned development

+* Directly connect to microscope camera interface connected to computer.
+* Sample images could be compared with earlier records.
-This application is intended to be run as docker container.
+* Intended to be run as docker container.
 All data is saved locally on sqlite database and local resource folder which contains saved images.
+* Maybe as an online hosted service with accounts.

 ## Getting started as user